crypto-bug-hunters/bug-buster/slides.md

 # DApp Interaction

-- A developer posts a new bounty for a Linux program on BugLess, uploading the program binary to the blockchain via rollups.
+- A developer posts a new bounty for a Linux program on Bugless, uploading the program binary to the blockchain via rollups.
-- A sponsor backs the bounty by transferring Ether to BugLess.
+- A sponsor backs the bounty by transferring Ether to Bugless.
 If no exploit is found by the deadline, the sponsor can retrieve their funds.
 - A hacker attempts to breach the program and claim the bounty.
-Upon discovering an exploit, they can submit an input to BugLess to withdraw the reward.
+Upon discovering an exploit, they can submit an input to Bugless to withdraw the reward.

 ---

 # Bounty examples

-To demonstrate BugLess's efficacy, we established three test cases using real-world programs with known vulnerabilities.
+To demonstrate Bugless's efficacy, we established three test cases using real-world programs with known vulnerabilities.

 - Lua: An efficient, lightweight, and embeddable scripting language.
 - SQLite: The world's most widely adopted database engine.